-Before we dive into more details, I would like you to hear Stagg S250 in action within our non-biased guitar reviews concept and also some other shorter videos.
-There will three videos belonging the year 2014, 2015 and 2016 which means people would still buy this guitar and also means this is a long-term review!
+Before we dive into more details, I would like you to hear Stagg S250 in action within our unbiased guitar reviews concept and also some other shorter videos.
+There will be three videos belonging to the years 2014, 2015 and 2016 which means people would still buy this guitar and also means this is a long-term review!

 The first video below was recorded with a Rode VideoMic Pro and a Marshall AVT50 amp in 2014.
-This might be the best Stagg S250 among the others, please keep watching and reading on if you want to find out more about the reason.
+This might be the best Stagg S250 among the others, please keep watching and reading about it if you want to find out more about the reason.

 During my service in the industry, I was also responsible for managing YouTube and constantly replied to thousands of comments and questions.
 In order to be fair, we never talked about our own opinions to judge a product rather we would just provide our followers and customers with reviews, statistical data and customer feedback.
 The one thing I really dislike about this situation is that sometimes people judge your basic abilities such as tuning your guitar 🙂

 I have heard many times that I should be learning how to tune a guitar!
-But the thing that people don’t understand is that even though you precisely tune up your instrument, do your neck adjustments and set up the intonation, some guitars will sound like shit!
+But the thing that people don’t understand is that even though you precisely tune up your instrument, do your neck adjustments and set up the intonation, some guitars will sound like shit and out of tune!

 The very first multiple notes at the same time or chords played will expose the instrument’s ability to produce usable sounds.